wingify/q-directives/README.md

 }
 ```

+The basic idea is separation of concerns at the core.
+Only the `q-watch` directive listens for changes, and updates all other directives when it detects a change.
+Other directives do not add any watchers whatsoever.

 In the above example, there are 4 `q-text` directives.
 However there is only one watcher reegistered (by `q-watch`).
 Whenever the reference to `user` changes, all the q-directives inside that DOM element get updated at the same time.
 You might wonder how is this approach more performant than native angular directives.
 Long story short, after performance testing over many samples, it comes out to be faster because of the following reasons:

 * Updating several nodes in one go triggers a single paint cycle after the execution stack completes.